Monday, 28 August 2017

 Re-tighten the screws for the Idler Mounts.

-(if the belt ends up too tight, slacken off the Idler mounts and adjust the
+(if the belt ends up too tight, slacken off the Idler mounts and adjust the ends in each Bed Timing Belt Link Clamps)

 If done correctly, this should not be need to be done again.